 Knowledge exams are perhaps the simplest form assessment for any student.
-This form of assessment usually assesses your knowledge of key people, places, times and events from the time period you
+This form of assessment usually assesses your knowledge of key people, places, times and events from the time period you have been investigating.

 To successfully prepare for these kinds of tasks, your first strategy would be to continually revise the notes taken in class.
 Since this is the information provided to you by your teacher, it is typically the only information they will test you on.